CICD-Demo/restapis/demo/README.md

 # TicketMonster - a JBoss example

-TicketMonster is an online ticketing demo application that gets you started with JBoss technologies, in particular the [JBoss Developer Framework](http://jboss.org/jdf), and helps you learn and evaluate them.
+TicketMonster is an online ticketing demo application that gets you started with JBoss technologies, and helps you learn and evaluate them.

 Here are a few instructions for building and running it.
-You can learn more about the example from the [tutorial](http://www.jboss.org/jdf/examples/get-started).
+You can learn more about the example from the [tutorial](http://www.jboss.org/ticket-monster).

 ## Updating the Performance dates